 We ask that all children arrive at school, by 8.55am at the latest, ready to start the day at 9.00am.
 A member of staff will be in the playground from 8.45am to greet our families, and you may leave your child under our supervision from this time.
 The bell will ring at 8.55am, ready for a 9.00am prompt registration.

-If your child arrives late, please enter via the main entrance.
+If your child arrives after 9.00am, please enter via the main entrance.
 You will need to sign your child into school in the 'Lates Register'.
-A 'Late' mark will be made in the register for any child arriving after the registers have closed.
-The headteacher reviews the registers on a regular basis and parents will be contacted by letter should lateness persist.
+A 'Late' mark (Code L on the register) will be made in the register for any child arriving between 9.01am and 9.10am.
+Any child arriving after 9.10am, after the official registers have closed at this time, will be marked in the register as 'Late' (Code U for Unauthorised Absence) as per the guidance from the Local Authority.
+The headteacher and Pastoral Support Worker review the registers on a regular basis and parents will be contacted by letter should lateness persist, as per DfE and Local Authority guidance.

 What to do if your child is ill

-If your child is ill, we ask that you email or telephone the school office before 9.15am on the morning of each day's absence.
-The school has a rigorous process to ensure that no child is 'missing in education' and contact will be made by text, phone and email to all emergency contacts provided to the school if we cannot get in touch with parents.
+If your child is ill, it is really important that you email or telephone the school office before 9.30am (ideally earlier or before school starts) on the morning of each day's absence.
+The school has a rigorous process to ensure that no child is 'missing in education' and contact will be made by text, phone and email to all emergency contacts provided to the school on the Child Record Form if we cannot get in touch with parents.

 Children who take time off school to attend medical appointments will be expected to provide evidence of the appointment card.
 If this cannot be provided, the absence will be recorded as unauthorised.
 Please may we ask parents to make appointments before or after school or in the holidays wherever possible.
 This keeps disruptions to your child's learning to a minimum.

-We do celebrate good attendance – children who achieve above 98% attendance across the year are recognised in the end of year Parents' Assembly.
+We do celebrate good attendance – children who achieve above 98% attendance across the year are recognised at the end of the year.
+Our Pastoral Support Worker has a focus on attendance in each newsletter, reporting the totals for each school.